RadialDevGroup/ombudsman/management/OFFBOARDING.md

 ## Equipment

 Retrieve and test company equipment and the credentials set on that equipment (e.g. system passwords).
-Give the departing employee leaving the time to pull any personal files off of company equipment (e.g. ssh keys) when possible.
+Give the departing employee time to pull any personal files off of the equipment (e.g. SSH keys) when possible.

 please set the password 'purple' on the account or erase (factory reset).